prashant000000004/ExpenseTracker/README.md

 ## 📝 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [LICENSE](LICENSE) - see the LICENSE file for details.

 ## 🐛 Bug Reports & Feature Requests